 But sunscreen should be your LAST line of defense against the damaging rays of the sun.

 It’s important to approach sun protection as a full sun-care regimen–not just applying sunscreen when you’re out in the sun.
-There are many herbs and oils that can help you boost your skin handle sun exposure–and recover from it–when you use them in your daily summer skincare regimen.
+There are many herbs and oils that can help you boost your skin’s ability to handle sun exposure–and recover from it–when you use them in your daily summer skincare regimen.

 Stock up on green tea!

-Green tea has been studied extensively for its ability to help protect the skin from sun damage, and help the skin heal from sun damage.
+Green tea has been studied extensively for its ability to help protect the skin from UV exposure, and help the skin heal from sun damage.
 Drinking green tea regularly (iced is fine!), as well as applying it topically both before sunscreen and after sun exposure is a great addition to your sun care routine.

 One of my favorite tips shared by Dr. Heather Paulson in the Herbal Skincare Summit was taking green tea baths before and after sun exposure.
 You can also put green tea in a spray bottle and give yourself a thorough spritz before you apply your sunscreen, and after you shower off at the end of your time outdoors.
 I also recommend looking for daily skincare and bodycare products that contain green, white, or black tea extract.
 All of these teas come from the camellia sinensis plant, and have been studied for their photo-protective, and photo-restorative benefits.

 Use oils with sun protective properties on a daily basis.

 Certain carrier oils such as red raspberry seed oil, cranberry seed oil, avocado oil, and carrot seed oil are known to boost the skin’s own natural sun protective properties.